waaslandwolf/Badge2020_ESPeasy/README.md

 Add a new device

-Select "Analog input - internal"
+Select `Analog input - internal`

 Check enable

 Name it Battery

-Set Analog Pin to ADC1 ch7 / GPIO-35
+Set `Analog Pin` to `ADC1 ch7 / GPIO-35`

-Set Oversampling to Oversampling
+Set `Oversampling` to `Oversampling`

-Check Apply Factory Calibration
+Check `Apply Factory Calibration`

-Apply the formula "%value%*2/1000" to the Formula field in Values (this formula needs to be tuned and calibrated to match the torelances of the 100k/100k resistor divider on the board)
+Apply the formula `%value%*2/1000` to the Formula field in Values (this formula needs to be tuned and calibrated to match the torelances of the 100k/100k resistor divider on the board)

 Click Submit